BuddhaNexus/buddhanexus/README.md

 # buddhanexus
 Backend for the Buddhanexus project.
 Developed with support of the Khyentse Foundation, GPL-licensed community resource.

+Legacy note: This codebase is not actively developed anymore.
+The version still running at https://buddhanexus.kc-tbts.uni-hamburg.de/ is using a deprecated version of this codebase from 2022 and has not been updated since then.
+Active development has since moved to [DharmaNexus](https://github.com/dharmamitra/dharmanexus).

 Includes:
 - API (using [fastapi](https://fastapi.tiangolo.com/))